• About

 • Electoral Districts Boundaries Commission

-Due to the resignation of the Mayor, a supplementary election was held to fill the vacancy of Mayor for The Flinders Ranges Council.
+Due to the passing of a member of the Council, a supplementary election was necessary to fill the vacancy of Councillor for Outer Harbor Ward.

 Timetable